rancher/fleet-docs/docs/cluster-registration.md

 ## Manager Initiated

-The manager initiated registration flow is accomplished by creating a `Cluster` resource in the Fleet Manager that refers to a Kubernetes `Secret` containing a valid kubeconfig file in the data field called `value`.
+The manager-initiated registration flow is accomplished by creating a `Cluster` resource in the Fleet Manager that refers to a Kubernetes `Secret` containing a valid kubeconfig file in the data field called `value`.